Authorities: Carbon monoxide caused deaths of 7 in Minnesota

 Associated Press

 MOORHEAD, Minn.
-(AP) — Seven members of an immigrant family from Honduras whose bodies were found inside a Minnesota home last weekend died of carbon monoxide poisoning, authorities said Wednesday.
+(AP) — Seven members of an immigrant family from Honduras whose bodies were found inside a Minnesota home last weekend died of apparently accidental carbon monoxide poisoning, authorities said Wednesday.

-Relatives of the family discovered the victims Saturday night in a home in south Moorhead when the went to check on them after not hearing from them.
-Neighbors said the children were last seen Friday.
+Relatives of the family discovered the victims Saturday night in a home in south Moorhead when they went to check on them after not hearing from them.
+Police are still working on a time frame of the deaths but said the three children who lived there were not in school on Friday.

 Officials with the Ramsey County Medical Examiner’s Office in St. Paul examined blood samples to determine cause of death.
 Those tests showed a lethal level of carbon monoxide, authorities said.

-Police Chief Shannon Monroe said the carbon monoxide came from either the home’s furnace or a Kia van in the garage.
-He said further tests were being done to determine whether the victims had hydrogen cyanide in their blood, which would point to the van, and those tests might take up to eight weeks.
+Police Chief Shannon Monroe said the carbon monoxide came from either the home’s furnace or a van in the garage.
+Technicians couldn’t find a defect in the furnace that would have sent carbon monoxide into the home.
+Moore said further tests were being done to determine whether the victims had hydrogen cyanide in their blood, which would point to the van, and those tests might take up to eight weeks.

-“We have not found anything indicating any kind of criminal activity,” Monroe said at a news conference.
+“There’s no indication of any kind of criminal activity,” Monroe said.
+“Unless we find something else yet later in the investigation, right now it’s pointing toward some type of accidental situation.”

 The family members were identified earlier as Belin Hernandez, 37; Marleny Pinto, 34; Eldor Hernandez Castillo, 32; Mariela Guzman Pinto, 19; Breylin Hernandez, 16; Mike Hernandez, 7, and Marbely Hernandez, 5.
-They all lived together in the home, police said.
+They all lived together, police said.

+Belin Hernandez and Marleny Pinto were the parents of Breylin, Mike and Marbely; Eldor Hernandez Castillo was Belin’s brother; and Mariela Gusman Pinto was Marleny’s niece, family members said.

+The two-story twin home, which authorities said was between 5 and 7 years old, did not have a basement and all the bedrooms were upstairs.
+The furnace was in a separate room inside the garage.

 Family members who gathered at the house Monday to share stories described their loved ones as happy people who were relieved to get away from turmoil in Honduras.
 They had been in the United States between three and eight years, a family translator said.